-9.5 Automatic Fire Extinguishing System (with Optional Generator)
+9.5 Automatic Fire Extinguishing System

 The gas of the fire extinguisher system displaces oxygen to "smother" the fire.
 DO NOT open the hatch.
 Oxygen can feed a fire and flashback can occur which can cause death or serious injury.
 If the onboard fire system discharges, wait at least 15 minutes before opening engine hatch.